sillsdev/TheCombine/docs/docker_deploy/README.md

   See the Ansible documentation,
   [Build Your Inventory](https://docs.ansible.com/ansible/latest/network/getting_started/first_inventory.html)
   for more information on inventory files.

+# Backups

+## Automated Backups

+If the ansible variables `backup_hours` and `backup_minutes` are defined for a target, then `cron` will be setup to create a backup of _TheCombine_ database and backend files every day at the specified times.
+The hours/minutes can be set to any string that is recognized by `cron`.
+The backups are stored in an Amazon S3 bucket.

+## Running a Backup Manually

+A backup can be initiated on demand whether or not an automatic backup has been setup.
+To run a backup, perform the following steps:
+ 1. `ssh` to the target using your account.
+ 2. Switch user to `combine`, e.g. `sudo su -l combine`.
+Make sure you use the `-l` option.
+ 3. `cd /opt/combine`
+ 4. `bin/combine-backup`

+`bin/combine-backup -h` will print the usage information.

+## Restoring Database and Backend From a Previous Backup

+_TheCombine_ database and backend files can be restored from a previous backup by performing the following steps:
+1. `ssh` to the target using your account.
+2. Switch user to `combine`, e.g. `sudo su -l combine`.
+Make sure you use the `-l` option.
+3. `cd /opt/combine`
+4. `bin/combine-restore`

+You may provide the backup to restore as an argument to `bin/combine-restore`; if no backup is specified, `combine-restore` will list the backups that are available in the AWS S3 bucket and allow you to select one.

+`bin/combine-restore -h` will print the usage information.

 # Design
 *TheCombine* is deployed to target systems using Ansible.
 When deploying in